Total of people that favorited this listing

 By all accounts, the first Celtic invaders are reputed to have landed in Ballinskelligs Bay which is coming ashore near the village.
 The beginnings of the Gaelic Nation are echoed by the archaeological site remains on Church Island, Derrynane Abbey and Skellig Michael which is thus giving the area a wealth of history.

 During this horse riding holiday, you will get six breakfasts and five packed lunches.
 The menu for breakfast will be either full Irish or continental style breakfast.
 It will be served daily in the accommodations.
-For lunch, you will get five picnic-styled lunches out on the trail which covers bread, fruit, meat, cheese, etc. Furthermore, you will also get complimentary tea / coffee / water.
-Dinner is not included, but you can have dinner at pubs or restaurant in the nearby village and town which serves various food.
-Most pubs / bars and restaurants accept credit card payments.
+For lunch, you will get five picnic-style lunches out on the trail which includes bread, fruit, meat, cheese, etc. Furthermore, you will also get complimentary tea / coffee / water.
+Dinner is not included, but you can have dinner at pubs or restaurants in the nearby village and town.
+Most pubs / bars and restaurants accept credit card payments and serve various food types.

 Killarney is the ideal playground for the sporting enthusiast.
 In Killarney, you can enjoy: